 5G will have a transformative impact across industries.
 Changing the way we live and work while reducing emissions and making progress in our fight against climate change.

-Let’s explore five verticals in which 5G will have significant downstream carbon abatement potential.
+Let’s explore five verticals in which 5G has significant downstream carbon abatement potential.

 Climate change may not be the first thing on your mind while you’re stuck in traffic every morning, but transportation contributes 29% of greenhouse gas emissions in the U.S. – the highest of any industry.
 Passenger vehicles are responsible for more than half of that, and the number on the road is expected to grow to more than 300 million by 2030.

-But with 5G, new applications such as driverless cars and vehicle-to-vehicle communication, will make your morning commute, your weekly grocery delivery, and your weekend getaway, much more efficient.
+But with 5G, new applications such as driverless cars and vehicle-to-vehicle communication can make your morning commute, your weekly grocery delivery and your weekend getaway much more efficient.

 You’ll spend less time idling in traffic jams with 5G-enabled systems that intelligently route traffic.
 And real-time parking data will eliminate the need to drive in circles looking for a space.
 Connected traffic lights and roads will manage traffic flow, improving fuel economy.
 And 5G-enabled improvements to the user experience will get more people turning to public transportation, ride and bike-sharing.